Canadians love to drive their cars. Heading south to the USA remains on of our favourite destinations – especially for winter holidays.

 What should you do if you’re involved in a car accident in the USA?

 Your first priority is always the health of you and your family -Seek out medical attention.

 Make sure the police are contacted.

-- Call your insurance company and report the Accident
+Call your insurance company and report the accident

 Contact us as soon as possible.

 WHAT ARE MY RIGHTS?

 They are available even if the accident was your fault.

 4)Be aware: Each state and province has different statutory time limits in which to bring a claim.
-If you do not bring an claim within the prescribed time, you can be prevented from doing so.
+If you do not bring a claim within the prescribed time, you may be prevented from ever doing so.